There are several IMPORTANT things that you NEED to understand about SEO.

 Authority is measured by a variety of metrics, many of which are social.

-The easiest way for you to gauge how authoritative your site was considered to be was to track your Google PR.
+The easiest way for you to gauge how authoritative your site is considered to be is to track your Trustflow (Majestic) or DA (Domain Authority) & PA (Page Authority) in ahrefs.com.

 These tools show trust scores based on the trust and authority of the sites that link to you.